 Our class lists are given very careful consideration.
 We make a wholehearted attempt to do what is best for every child within our care.

 During the summer term class lists are finalised for the following academic year.
 All of the school’s teachers, including the school’s senior leaders, carefully review the class lists for the next academic year.
-Many factors are considered in these discussions.
+Many factors are considered in these discussions, such as friendship groups and learning styles.
 Age is considered but greater emphasis is placed on the needs of every individual child.
 Every decision is made while keeping in mind the fact that the development of the child is of paramount importance.

 The overall goal is to balance the needs of all the children, and staff, in the school in the best possible way.